Matthew Lukin Smawfield

 Global Time Echoes: Optical Validation of the Temporal Equivalence Principle via Satellite Laser Ranging

-Independent optical-domain investigation using 11 years of Satellite Laser Ranging data from passive retroreflector satellites.
-Finds 14× spectral enhancement in the TEP frequency band (10–500 μHz) and significant daily-aggregated correlations (p = 0.017), supporting the hypothesis that the signal arises from propagation physics rather than active clock systematics.
+Technology-orthogonal validation using 11 years of Satellite Laser Ranging data from passive retroreflector satellites—systems without active clocks.
+14× spectral enhancement in TEP frequency band (10–500 μHz) with significant correlations (p = 0.017) constrains clock-systematic explanations, supporting propagation physics.
+Independent confirmation from the optical domain.

 Precision Tests of General Relativity